Unlocking the Full Potential of CRM with Marketing Automation

 Besides this, the integration of these tools is driven by the trends shaping the future of marketing.
-Here are the reasons why it is necessary to integrate CRM with marketing automation:
+Here are the reasons why it is necessary to integrate CRM with sales and marketing automation platforms:

 Demand for Personalization

-The consumer demand for personalized marketing has been rising, with reports suggesting 90% of consumers labeling generic marketing promotions as annoying.
-However, 87% of marketing leaders claim to be trying to teach personalization in marketing, only a few expected to make it to the other side.
+The consumer demand for personalized marketing has been rising, with reports suggesting that 90% of consumers label generic marketing promotions as annoying.
+However, 87% of marketing leaders claim to be trying to teach personalization in marketing, and only a few are expected to make it to the other side.